fischjer4/Cloud-Application-Development/MongoDB-and-API-Security/README.md

-# Assignment 3

-The goals of this assignment are to use MongoDB to store application data and to start incorporating security features into our API.
-There are a few parts to this assignment, as described below.

 ## 1. Use MongoDB to store user data for your API

 Your first task for this assignment is to incorporate a MongoDB database to store information about application users.
 At a minimum, each user in this database should have the following information stored: